CodyNicholson/Ruby_On_Rails_Blog_Project/README.md

 ## Useful Rails Tips

+To generate a controller called post_controller.rb run this in terminal/command prompt: *rails g controller posts*

-To generate models with fields: *rails g model Post title:string content:text*
+To generate a model called Post with fields title and content run this in terminal/command prompt: *rails g model Post title:string content:text*

-To migrate the rails database: *rails db:migrate*
+To migrate the rails database run this in terminal/command prompt: *rails db:migrate*

+To generate your own migration run this in terminal/command prompt: *rails g migration AddPostIdToComments*

+### Accessing Our Rails Database Using Rails Console

+1. To access rails console run this in terminal/command prompt: *rails console*

+2. Then to access individual models like Post by running: *@post = Post*

+3. Then connect to that models data by running: *@post.connection*

+4. Then view all the records of that model by running: *@post.all*

+5. To create a reference to an individual record by its Id run: *Post.find(8)*

+6. Now running *@post* should return that individual post which you can now edit the values of like this: *@post.title "New title"*, and then run this to save the changes: *@post.save*